SpikeInterface/spikeinterface/doc/modules/qualitymetrics/noise_cutoff.rst

 3. **Identify the “high” region**

-   - Compute the amplitude value at the specified `high_quantile` (for example, 0.25 = top 25th percentile), denoted as :math:`\text{amp}_{high}`.
+   - Compute the amplitude value at the specified ``high_quantile`` (for example, 0.25 = top 25th percentile), denoted as :math:`\text{amp}_{high}`.
    - Find all histogram bins whose lower edge is greater than that quantile value.
-These bins form the “high‐quantile region.”
+These bins form the "high‐quantile region".
    - Compute

     .. math::